All Episodes

 We had the pipeline that Obama shut down.

-We got fast and furious.
+We got Fast and Furious.

-We got the attorney general saying, I'm not gonna apologize, and then he writes an apology letter and shows it to the media first.
+And then he writes an apology letter and shows it to the media first.

-A lead item on ABC's world news tonight.
+A lead item on ABC's World News Tonight.

 And when they finally got to the report by reporter John Berman, he mentions three politicians in addition to Perry who are also look stupid.

-Who and they all happen to be Republicans.
+And they all happen to be Republicans.

 There's nothing worse than completely forgetting your point in a televised debate.